openpotato/openholidaysapi.website/en/docs/faq.md

 ## Where does the data come from?

-All data from the OpenHolidays API project comes from public sources and is documented *Data Sources* (divided into [Americas](sources-americas.md), [Europe](sources-europe.md)).
+All data from the OpenHolidays API project comes from public sources and is documented under *Data Sources* (divided into [Americas](sources-americas.md), [Europe](sources-europe.md)).
 The processed data is available under the [ODC Open Database Licence (ODbL)](https://raw.githubusercontent.com/openpotato/openholidaysapi.data/refs/heads/main/LICENSE).

 ## How often is the data updated?

 The data from the OpenHolidays API project is updated on an ongoing basis.
-The current status of the data is always documented in the [change log](change-log.md).
+The current status of the data is always documented in the [change log](change-log-data.md).

 ## I have found an error!